Absolute continuity of non-Gaussian and Gaussian multiplicative chaos measures: Generalizations and Open Questions

 \subsection{Extension to general bounded domains}

 In this article, we considered the space $D= [0,1]$ for convenience.
-However, given that the range of $\gamma$ for which our proof breaks down excludes the $L^2$-regime (explained in \cref{subsec:L2-regime}), one may wonder whether this exclusion is coincidental with the dimension $d=1$.
 In this subsection, we discuss the extension of our result to general bounded domains in $\R^d$ (provided an a-priori estimate on the regularity of the eigenfunctions of the Dirichlet Laplacian), where the result (\cref{thm:general}) still holds only for $\gamma$ in the complement of the $L^2$-regime.
-We strive for brevity here, as we believe that the main open problem of interest raised by this article is to address all $\gamma >0$.